 04 of 11

-O Happy Day!
+Oh, happy day!
 You've completed all your preparations and the big day has finally arrived for bringing your new kitty home.
 Although everyone is excited, it's probably better not to make this a big family event.
-Your new baby will probably be stressed enough without a bunch of people competing for his attention, especially if you have young children in the home.Continue to 5 of 11 below.
+Your new baby will probably be stressed enough without a bunch of people competing for its attention, especially if you have young children in the home.Continue to 5 of 11 below.

 05 of 11

 Your new cat's first veterinarian visit is of supreme importance.
-You'll want to assure yourself of his good health, and get his vaccinations and testing for FIV and FeLV (if not already done by the adopting agency).
+You'll want to assure yourself of its good health, and get its vaccinations and testing for Feline Immunodeficiency Virus (FIV) and the Feline Leukemia Virus (FeLV), if not already done by the adopting agency.
 Also, unless this has already been performed, you need to set up an appointment for a spay or neuter of your new cat.

 Prepare in advance for the possible question, "Do you want a declaw with that neuter?"
 The correct answer, of course, is "No, thank you.
-My cat needs his claws and I intend for him to keep them."
+My cat needs its claws."

 06 of 11

 The diet a cat gets early in life will set the pace for its lifelong health and well-being.
 Your knowledge of cat food ingredients will help ensure not only longevity but the quality of life you want for your new family member.

 Although cats descend from desert creatures, fresh water is also essential to them, especially if they eat a dry food diet.